 10 Common Mistakes to avoid when adopting A Subscription Model?

 Currently, the subscription economy has gained considerable ground with their business.
 Industries are now moving towards subscription-based pricing.
 Thus; they are by-passing most slow movers while resuscitating many struggling companies.
-Speculation has it that it must be a major revolution where ownership ends, and users begin.
+Speculation has it that it must be a significant revolution where ownership ends, and users begin.

 Lately, many industries have joined the cue.
 Such companies like Honeywell, GE, Thales, Bosch, Siemens, Caterpillar, and many others are offering subscription-based digital offers to many of their channel partners and direct clients.
 While on the other hand, similar companies are newly adopting flexible consumption business and pricing models.
 As a result, they are likely to make mistakes right from the beginning.